neelansh15/gitinnit-electron/README.md

 - [ ] commit function explicitly **Vedant**
 - [ ] Checkout function **Vedant**
 - [ ] Pagination in index.vue for projects **Vedant**
-- [ ] cloneProject.vue -> setPath for git wrapper **Vedant**
+- [x] cloneProject.vue -> setPath for git wrapper **Vedant**
 - [ ] Add branch attribute to config for checkout **Neelansh**

 ## Pre-release

-1) startProject.vue:
+1. startProject.vue:
    - Set private to false by default while creating repo, or even ask user
    - Alter project name used in repo creation for fitting github repo name standards

 ## Caveats

-1) Github api repo listing limit is max 100 per page.
+1. Github api repo listing limit is max 100 per page.
 For more than 100 repos, would need pagination (api does provide page by page)

-2) Again in repo listing, we are using "owner" affiliation for user-owned repos.
+2. Again in repo listing, we are using "owner" affiliation for user-owned repos.
 For repos the user has been added as a collaborator to, we need to lock the repo in the combobox/dropdown.

+## Bugs:

+- [ ] Add a new id each time a repo is cloned